katabeta/lm-mit-momentum/README.md

 sudo apt-get install apt-transport-https sudo apt-get update sudo apt-get install code

+# Step out of the temp folder and remove it
+cd ..
+rm -rf temp
 ```

 ## 3. Get Gazebo and PX4

 PX4 is industry-standard autopilot software for hobbyist drone applications.
 It provides easy access to high quality control laws for a variety of drones, including in simulation.
 For the purposes of this project, this software will allow the user to simply set waypoints, while the PX4 software performs all of the necessary calculations to control and interface with the motors to get the drone to the next waypoint.

 Gazebo is similarly positioned in the robotics simulation world and is heavily used with ROS (Robot Operating System, not used in this project).
-Gazebo enables real time physics simulation, sensor and terrain integration, and provides visual feedback for the user.
+Gazebo enables real-time physics simulation, sensor and terrain integration, and provides visual feedback for the user.

 ### 3.1.
 Clone PX4 and install Gazebo